Greedy Algorithm for Interval Scheduling Problem

 var intervalSchedule = function(intvs) {}

-.
+without overlap.
 Your algorithm should return 2.
-Note that intervals with the same boundary are not considered overlapping.
+Note: intervals that just touch at the boundary are not considered overlapping.

-indicating the start and end times, how many events can you attend at most?
-Obviously, you cannot attend two events at the same time, so this problem is essentially about finding the maximum subset of these time intervals that do not overlap.
+.
+What is the maximum number of events you can attend?
+Obviously, you cannot attend two events at the same time.
+So, this problem is about finding the largest subset of non-overlapping time intervals.